All Episodes

 But it is a case, especially viruses like smallpox.

-You know, you then gain lifetime immunity.
+You then gain lifetime immunity.

-In Europe, the Europeans who came over here had likely had it when they were kids.
+So what probably was going on was that smallpox was so common in Europe that the Europeans that came over here had likely had it when they were kids.

 unidentified